 The options in that dialog are:

-- Enable license server connection.
+- Enable license manager connection.
 This box must be checked for the Workbench is to contact the CLC Network License Manager or CLC License Server to get a license for the CLC Workbench.

 Select this option to enter the details of the machine the CLC Network License Manager or CLC License Server software is running on, specifically: